plaidml/plaidml/README.md

 *A platform for making deep learning work everywhere.*

+** Vertex.AI (the creators of PlaidML) is excited to be join Intel's Artificial Intelligence Products Group.
+PlaidML will soon be re-licensed under Apache 2.
+Read the announcement [here!](https://vertex.ai) **

 [![Build Status](https://travis-ci.org/plaidml/plaidml.svg?branch=master)](https://travis-ci.org/plaidml/plaidml)

 PlaidML is the *easiest, fastest* way to learn and deploy deep learning on any device, especially those running macOS or Windows: